SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 ### Using SSL Communication

-This section outlines how to update the Solace message broker and JBoss Application Server configuration to switch the client connection to using secure connections with the Solace message broker.
-For the purposes of illustration, this section uses a server certificate on the Solace message broker and basic client authentication.
+This section outlines how to update the message broker and JBoss Application Server configuration to switch the client connection to using secure connections with the message broker.
+For the purposes of illustration, this section uses a server certificate on the message broker and basic client authentication.
 It is possible to configure Solace JMS to use client certificates instead of basic authentication.
 This is done using configuration steps that are very similar to those outlined in this document.
 The [Solace-Docs] and [Solace-JMS-REF] outline the extra configuration items required to switch from basic authentication to client certificates.

-To change a JBoss Application Server from using a plain text connection to a secure connection, first the Solace message broker configuration, then the Solace JMS configuration within the JBoss Application Server must be updated as outlined in the next sections.
+To change a JBoss Application Server from using a plain text connection to a secure connection, first the message broker configuration, then the Solace JMS configuration within the JBoss Application Server must be updated as outlined in the next sections.

-#### Configuring the Solace Message Broker
+#### Configuring the Message Broker

-To enable secure connections to the Solace message broker, the following configuration must be updated on the Solace message broker.
+To enable secure connections to the Solace message broker, the following configuration must be updated on the message broker.

 * Server Certificate
 * TLS/SSL Service Listen Port